Les Battersby: Storylines

 The Battersbys arrived when No. 5 was bought by Weatherfield Council, and a funny family was given the space.
 Les had at some point, spent six months in Strangeways prison for breaking and entering.
-He arrived with wife Janice (Vicky Entwistle), sixteen-year-old daughter Leanne (Jane Danson) (from a previous relationship with Stella Price) and fifteen-year-old step-daughter Toyah (Georgia Taylor) (from Janice's previous relationship with Ronnie Clegg).
+He arrived with wife Janice Battersby (Vicky Entwistle), sixteen-year-old daughter Leanne Battersby (Jane Danson) (from a previous relationship with Stella Price (Michelle Collins)) and fifteen-year-old step-daughter Toyah Battersby (Georgia Taylor) (from Janice's previous relationship with Ronnie Clegg).
 Les immediately clashed with neighbours such as: Curly Watts (Kevin Kennedy) and Des Barnes (Philip Middlemiss).
 He enjoyed wandering the interconnected loft spaces to look around the homes of other residents.
 This scared the elderly Percy Sugden (Bill Waddington) so much, that he moved away.
 Les' first big mistake came at the end of 1997.
-He bought a turkey for Christmas dinner - a live one though.
+He bought a turkey for Christmas dinner – a live one though.
 After calling it Theresa, Les said he'd slit the turkey's throat.
 But Toyah and her vegetarian boyfriend Spider Nugent decided to liberate the turkey.
-When Les swore he'd find it, he took stepdaughter Toyah out for a drive in his car - but he didn't notice the turkey walk right into the path of the car.
+When Les swore he'd find it, he took stepdaughter Toyah out for a drive in his car – but he didn't notice the turkey walk right into the path of the car.
 After mowing down Theresa, Les commented later on, "This is champion turkey, this!", with Leanne saying, "I can't eat this, look, it's even got tyre marks on it!"

 In 1998, Les' long-lost son Greg Kelly (Stephen Billington) turned up on his doorstep.
 Greg was born as the result of an affair between Les and wealthy Moira Kelly, and Janice feared Les would want to hook up again with Moira.
 She was right, but Moira resisted Les' brand of charm and asked him to leave her home.
 He did, but was arrested for drink driving and banned from driving for eighteen months.
 Janice threw him out of the house upon learning he had slept with other women and lied to her.
 Les was forced to live in a camper van until he eventually won Janice round again.
 Greg, meanwhile, was run out of town after using Sally Webster (Sally Dynevor) for her money and then beating her.
 Les heard that cash was being offered for cobbles, but when he dug one up, he dropped it on his toe.
 He made life difficult for nurse Martin Platt (Sean Wilson) during his hospital visit, and stole drugs from the unlocked trolley.
 He overdosed and had to have his stomach pumped.
 He insisted Martin had tried to kill him, and Martin resigned when the hospital believed Les' word over his.
 After Janice learned that Les was planning to spend the compensation money on a holiday with Jackie Dobbs (Margi Clarke), she told the hospital board Les had taken the medication of his own accord.